 - Appear on one of the government’s ‘barred lists’

 So how, you may ask, does the government determine if you have any spent or unspent convictions and whether or not your name appears on a barred list?
-Those steps are accomplished via an Enhanced DBS Check.
+Those steps are accomplished via an Enhanced Disclosure Check.
 And make no mistake, you will need a DBS check to become a driving instructor.

 What is an Enhanced DBS Check?

 An Enhanced DBS Check is performed by the Disclosure and Barring Service.
 The Enhanced Check looks for any spent or unspent convictions.
 It also searches the official record to see if an applicant has ever received any official warnings, cautions or reprimands.
 In addition, the Enhanced Check encourages local police to add any information about an individual they feel may be relevant.

 If you wish to provide driving instruction to anyone under the age of 18, you will need an Enhanced DBS Check with Barred List to see if you have been barred from working with children.